 Fuel Your Welcome Series With Content Your Subscribers Will Love

 As this post established, content is a key way to engage and connect with your new subscribers.
 But not everyone has the time to create well-written content that their audience will love.
 That’s where Matcha’s licensed content library comes in, with 10,000+ articles proven to engage readers and keep them coming back to your site that can be published in a matter of seconds.

 For further tips on how to engage your new (and old!) email subscribers with content, and build successful emails in a fraction of the time, check out:

 - How to Create the Perfect Welcome Email In No Time at All

 - How to Create a Best-In-Class Newsletter using Content

 - 6 Great Examples of Brands Using Content in Marketing Emails

 It’s super easy to get started.
-Publish your first article in seconds with Matcha’s free trial (no credit card required!)
+Create a free account to connect your blog for in-depth analytics and explore the 10,000+ articles.
+Upgrade to a free plan to publish your first article in seconds.
 Experience all the incredible value content can add to email campaigns AND your business.

 Featured image provided by Belinda Fewings